theddes/driebit-fe-revolution/README.md

 > `$ vue init pwa revolution`
 >
 > Additional packages added: [`vuex`](https://github.com/vuejs/vuex) (state management), [`axios`](https://github.com/mzabriskie/axios) (http client)

+Since we decided to use a non-public API we have to deal with CORS.
+I suggest using an [extension](https://chrome.google.com/webstore/detail/cors-toggle/omcncfnpmcabckcddookmnajignpffnh?hl=en) to deal with this.

 ### **Build Setup**